-Severe thunderstorms are most frequent during spring, very infrequent during winter, but can occur at any time of the year.
+Severe thunderstorms, which can occur at any time of the year, occur most frequently during spring and rarely during winter.
 The Cumberland Mountains and Cumberland Plateau often inhibit the intensity of severe systems that traverse the region, particularly those moving from west to east, due to the downward momentum created as the storms move off higher terrain into the Great Valley.
 Summers are characterized by very warm, humid conditions.
 Occasional frontal systems may produce organized lines of thunderstorms (and rare damaging tornados).
 More frequently, however, summer precipitation results from "air mass" thundershowers that form as a consequence of daytime heating, rising humid air, and local terrain features.
 Although adequate precipitation usually occurs during the fall, the months of August through October often represent the driest period of the year.
 The occurrence of precipitation during the fall tends to be less cyclical than for other seasons but is occasionally enhanced by decaying tropical cyclones moving north from the Gulf of Mexico.
 During November, winter-type cyclones again begin to dominate the weather and may continue to do so until April or May.